 - Try Moroccan sweets | Morocco has no shortage of delicious sweets, usually made from dates, cinnamon, figs, oranges and honey, worth trying out.
 Halwa dyal Makina, chocolate-coated biscuits, make for a great snack on the go and sesame cookies known as chebakia are super sticky and delicious.

 Day 4 – 6 Wander around Marrakech, Morocco

 Steeped in history and local tradition, Marrakech is an unmissable place for anyone travelling to Northern Africa.
 While we explored Essaouira without the guide, in Marrakech, we decided to go ahead and hire a local man to guide us through the maze of old Medina and shine a light on its history.

 While seeing the city and its snaking alleyways filled with arts, crafts and incredible corners would be just enough to fill us brim with joy, we also desired to learn about how the city was founded, we wanted to marvel at important historic buildings and meet local craftsman.

-It still baffles me how only 3-hour plane ride away from Europe is a place so profoundly charming and characteristically different.
-Going to Morocco helped us reset our brain, and along the way, we learned more about ourselves.
+It still baffles me how only a 3-hour plane ride away from Europe is a place so profoundly charming and characteristically different.
+Going to Morocco helped us reset our brains, and along the way, we learned more about ourselves.

 In Marrakech, after we had a chance to witness the sun rising over the beautiful city, we experienced a different side to it.
 We wandered outside our riad where the streets were empty, and we watched sellers arrive and set up their stalls for a busy day ahead.